 Can Hackers Obtain The Private Key From The Secure Element Chipset?

-Security is a top concern for any company or person involved in crypto, and CoolBitX, the makers of the CoolWallet S, are no different.
+Security is a top concern for any company or person involved in crypto, and CoolBitX, the makers of the CoolWallet S, is no different.

 In the last 6 months the CoolWallet S were analyzed and tested by two independent hacker teams who performed intrusion testing and side-channel attacks.
 They could not breach our hardware wallet’s security and there is currently still no known way to capture the private key.